How to Grill a Ham

 After you are done grilling the ham, take it off your grill.
 As the pork cools, the sugar will continue to harden and stick to your ham better.
 However, while the pork is still hot, it will wipe off with ease.
 Let the ham cool for about 15 minutes before you curve it and serve it.

 Did you enjoy this useful list of how to grill ham?
 If you have been having reservations about grilling such a massive cut of meat, this tutorial is just what you needed.
 These are the steps that I always use to grill my ham, and I always get consistent results.
 If you follow every instruction that I have included in the tutorial, you will also get satisfying results like me.
+It's a great ham recipe: easy to follow, the total cook time isn't too long, the result is delicious.
 However, nothing is set in stone; you are free to experiment with the instructions and see where it goes.
 Do you have any opinion about this tutorial?
 Feel free to leave a comment in the comment section below.
 Your feedback is always welcome.
 Make sure you share it with your friends if you like it.

 Frequently Asked Questions

 How Long Does it Take to Grill a Ham?